kevgk/gulp-lazyload/README.md

+Ported from coffeescript to js.
+All credits go to yivo.

 # gulp-iife
 This small gulp plugin speedups your gulp start time by requiring plugins only when they really are needed!